Jake-Eisaguirre/ForestGrowthSobolAnalysis/README.md

 ### Motivation and Goal

 This environmental model and analysis was completed as an assignment for the course, Environmental Data Science 230 | Environmental Science & Management: Modeling Environmental Systems.
 The source data and model design is based on parameters provided from our professor and [here](https://naomitague.github.io/ESM232_course/assignments/TBD).
-This assignment focuses on developing skills to

-The **goal** of this assignment was to conduct a formal sensitivity analysis using the .
+The **goal** of this assignment was to conduct a formal sobol sensitivity analysis.

 ### Installation
 The following **packages** were utilized:

+- `deSolve`
 - `here`
-- ` `
+- `kableExtra`
-- ` `
+- `sensitivity`
-- ` `
+- `tidyverse`

 ### Data